Set out below are the terms and conditions for Humble House gallery (HHg) Online Art Exhibitions. Please read them carefully.

 ● Provide images and text for each artwork

-● Promote the exhibition through links to HHg Exhibition pages on the artist’s website, social media pages and client lists
+● Promote the exhibition through links to the HHg Exhibition page on the artist’s website, social media pages and client lists

-● Keep HHg informed of any sales that have occurred direct to the artist of the art included in the online exhibition, both during the online exhibition and also during the three-month period post exhibition.
+● Keep HHg informed of any sales that have occurred direct to the artist of the art included in the online exhibition, both during the online exhibition and also the three-month post-exhibition period

 Humble House gallery responsibilities

 ● Promote the exhibition to the gallery’s clientele

 ● Offer artworks for sale through the gallery website

 ● Monitor the exhibition on a daily basis